UCLALibrary/research-tips/_posts/2010-01-11-integrating-citations.markdown

 layout: post
 title:  "Integrating Citations"
 date:   2010-01-11
 description: There are many ways to use citations to support an argument.
+handout: /assets/handouts/citation-integration.pdf
 category: Writing with Sources
 ---
 <p class="intro" font-size="1">Need to include references in your writing?
 Here are some ways to do it!</p>